 There are some important considerations or suggestions, since some of these operations are not mandatory, that we can set before starting the installation and configuration of the server.

-As always one of the downsides of dealing with a new version of Windows Server is figuring out to where some of the features/options have moved in this new release.
-Fortunately for us, this version is similar or identical to the previous one (Windows Server 2012) making it easier the installation and configuration process.
+As always, one of the downsides of dealing with a new version of Windows Server is figuring out to where some of the features/options have moved in this new release.
+Fortunately for us, this version is similar or identical to the previous one (Windows Server 2012), making the installation and configuration process easier.

 Join the Local Administrators Group